mc-wut/mc-wut.github.io/_portfolio/portfolio-2.md

 After experimentation with `GridSearch`, we found that using a character-level `TfidfVectorizer` with the range (5,6), a word-level `TfidfVectorizer` with range (1,2) both with `min_df` set to 4 and `max_features` set to 5000 was the optimal configuration.
 We wanted to use polynomial features, but even at a depth of two the feature space was too large to compute.
 Finally, we applied sklearn's `SelectKBest` to limit to the best 10,000 features.

-For classification, we used sklearn's LogisticRegression set to OVR
+For classification, we used sklearn's LogisticRegression set to One vs Rest.

 ## Results
 We were able to achieve a 0.94 f1 score in the sections we were interested in.